 - Provider impact and patient refusal documentation

-- Audits and timelines
+- Conditions of Participation audits and timelines

 And be sure to stay for the Q&A!